preply/pybcn_2021_chat/README.md

 # Chat application project for PyBCN 2021 workshop

-Proof of concept application for playing with Python and other technologies (like Websockets)
+Proof of concept application for playing with Python and other technologies (like Websockets), as part of the [PyBCN 2021](https://pybcn.org/events/pyday_bcn/pyday_bcn_2021/) event

 ## Requirements
 - [Docker](https://docs.docker.com/install/)